 >The license is typically locked to the fingerprint of RMS License Manager.
 Client locking can also be implemented, if required.

 >Network licensing also supports extended capabilities, such as redundant servers (deploy multiple instances of a license server for fault tolerance), commuter licensing (temporarily check out licenses for remote use), group reservation (restrict a license for particular users, computers, or groups), and grace-period licensing (ensure continual access even during network outages).

 >This type of licensing is applicable to both large and small enterprises that require centralized license management.

-In license leasing, a license that is valid up to a time in the future (such as a year) is not delivered completely in one installment.
+In license leasing, a license that is valid up to a time in the future (such as a year) is not delivered completely in one go.
 Instead, license delivery is split into multiple, time-limited installments of equal durations (such as quarterly installments).
 These installments are then delivered and consumed sequentially.
-Successive installments lets you update the license terms.
+Successive installments let you update the license terms.
 For example, adding support for an additional number of users and providing access to new features.
 This behavior continues until the license validity elapses, as shown in the following example:

 •The diagram on the left shows deployment of a non-leased license for the duration of a year.

 •The diagram on the right shows deployment of a quarterly leased license.
 The successive installments allow you to include additional updates to the license terms.

 >Since license distribution is managed from the cloud, you have more control over the licenses delivered in the field.
 You can reconfigure licenses near real time and perform remote entitlement activation, renewals, upgrades and downgrades without going through the manual and cumbersome processes involved in traditional methods, such as email.